Hello Daydreamers!

 Please don’t share them on social media like Facebook groups or the “Public” option in Cricut Design Space.
 If you want to share them with someone, why not share this link to access them as well?

-To download the file(s), you NEED to be on a desktop or laptop, and you must click on the button to trigger a download file on your PC.
+To download the file(s), you need to be on a desktop or laptop and click on the button to trigger a download file on your PC.
+However, I’ve noticed that I can also download them from my iPhone.

 Depending on your browser settings, your PC sometimes asks where to save the file, although most files will be in your download folder.